 Top dressing your lawn is really a big jump start to improving your soil.
-The thin layer of what professional lawn care providers call a top-dressing, which is actually finely processed compost, adds a lot of natural organic matter into the top layer of soil.
-In time, and with repeated applications over a several year period, this layer will develop into several inches of good friable loam that will provide ideal growing conditions for your lawn.
+The thin layer of top-dressing adds a lot of natural organic matter into the top layer of soil.
+In time, this layer will develop into several inches of good friable loam that will provide ideal growing conditions for your lawn.

 Thatch is a layer of living and dead organic matter that occurs between the green matter and the soil surface.